jacob13smith/market-watcher/README.md

 * /lib - All back-end classes / modules reside here.
 * /RouteHandler - This class handles your apps back-end routing, it refers to Routes.js for all first level endpoints.
 * /Email - Just a simple class using nodemailer to send out emails.
-* /DB - Class that connects to your mongo database using your credentials in .env.
-* /DBHandler - Static class you can call in any file to make database calls to the connected database.
+* /DBHandler - Static class you can call in any file to make database calls and connected to a database.
 * /DBCollections - Defines each collection in /db.

 ### Front-end folders/files ###